 The following picture describes the process of the TLS/SSL handshake protocol.
 From "hello" of the client until "finished" of the broker.
 If you are interested in this, you can view more detailed material.
 Even if you do not know this process, you can also enable this function in EMQ X.

 The two-way certification is that a certificate is required for service and client during the connection authentication.
 Both parties need to perform authentication for ensuring that both sides involved in communication are trusted.
 Both parties share their public certificates, and then perform verification and confirmation based on the certificate.
-For some application scenarios that required high security, we need to enable the two-way SSL/TLS authentication.
+For some application scenarios that required high security, we need to enable two-way SSL/TLS authentication.

 In the two-way certification, we generally use the way self-signed to generate the certificate of the server and client, so this article will take the self-signed certificate as an example.

 Generally speaking, we need a digital certificate to ensure the strong certification of TLS communication.
 The use of digital certificates is a three-party protocol.
 In addition to the communicating parties, there is a trusted third party to issue the certificate.
-Sometimes, this trusted third party is a CA. The communicating with CA is usually done by issuing certificates in advance.
-So, we need a CA’s certificate and an EMQ X’s certificate these two certificates at least, and the EMQ X’s certificate is issued by CA and uses the CA’s certificate to verification.
+Sometimes, this trusted third party is a CA. Communicating with CA is usually done by issuing certificates in advance.
+So, we need a CA’s certificate and an EMQ X’s certificate these two certificates at least, and the EMQ X’s certificate is issued by CA and uses the CA’s certificate for verification.

 We assume that your system has installed OpenSSL.
 Using the toolkit included with OpenSSL can generate the certificate we needed.